 As a deadly storm rages through the forest, two desperate people find shelter.
 But higher powers watch and judge, and Siegmund and Sieglinde’s forbidden love will have consequences on a cosmic scale.
 A brother finds a sister, a father betrays his son and a goddess discovers her own humanity: the second part of Wagner’s Ring Cycle contains some of the most overwhelmingly emotional music in all opera.
 It’s an ideal entry-point into Wagner’s epic world.
-Leading Wagnerians Matthias Goerne and Stuart Skelton head a stellar cast.
+Leading Wagnerian Stuart Skelton heads a stellar cast.

 Please note this performance lasts 5 hours 15 minutes including one 30-minute interval and one 60-minute interval.

 View of the choir from seats in row B of the front stalls may be obstructed.

 Generously supported by members of the Orchestra’s Ring Cycle Syndicate.

 You may also like…

 CD: Wagner – Die Walküre: Act 1LPO conducted by Tennstedt

 Little Solemn MassRossini performed by the London Philharmonic Choir